oktadev/okta-blog/_source/_posts/2023-09-15-java-microservices-spring-boot.md

 cd jhipster-sample-app-oauth2
 ```

-Then, open and navigate to the project in a terminal.
-Start its Keycloak instance:
+Then, start its Keycloak instance:

 ```shell
 docker-compose -f src/main/docker/keycloak.yml up -d
 ```

-You can configure the `api-gateway` to use Keycloak by removing the `okta.oauth2.*` properties and using Spring Security's:
+You can configure the `api-gateway` to use Keycloak by removing the `okta.oauth2.*` properties and using Spring Security's in `application.properties`:

 ```properties
 spring.security.oauth2.client.provider.okta.issuer-uri=http://localhost:9080/realms/jhipster